IcedCoffeeBoy/myAPI/README.md

 run `npm start` <br>

 ## Testing using postman-newman
-For testing we will be using newman to make api call run `npm test`
+For testing we will be using newman to perform test on postman collection <br>
+run `npm test`